 The Department of Elementary Education Scholarship Committee will meet in early April.
 Scholarship recipients will be notified by both email (BSU account) and letter.

 If you have any questions, please contact Valerie Hines, Departmental Secretary. (firstname.lastname@example.org/ 765-285-5590).

 Outstanding matriculating freshman who intend to major in Teacher Education and who apply for admission by the priority date of December 1 will automatically be considered for any available departmental scholarships.
 Those who are selected will receive a letter indicating the award.
 No additional application is required.

-PLEASE NOTE: On Scholarship Application Form use the apple key not the ctrl key for adding multiple references.
+PLEASE NOTE: On the Scholarship Application Form use the Apple key not the control key for adding multiple references.